trevorgokey/grtool/README.md

 A Research-grade tool to study performance of threaded, GPU accelerated rigid rotation of 3D coordinates

 This is a very early alpha stage of GRTOOL, a utility to calculate the RMSD of a MD trajectory.
+See my MS thesis at http://hdl.handle.net/10211.3/163096 for more details.

 # To make: